quocha16/Garbage_Classifier/README.md

 - Faster CPU inference
 - Better compatibility with free web hosting instances

-This allows the application to run on lightweight environments such as Railway free instances without requiring GPU acceleration.
+This allows the application to run on lightweight environments.

 # Web Interface Usage